-Plays in The Open for the first time since his 2013, when he won a 36-hole International Qualifying event in his native South Africa.
+Harding made his Open debut in 2013, when he won a 36-hole International Qualifying event in his native South Africa.

-Then had four wins in the space of 12 weeks, two on African soil and two in Asia, and in March fired a closing 66 for a two-stroke success at the Commercial Bank Qatar Masters, his first European Tour title.
+In 2018 he had four wins in the space of 12 weeks, two on African soil and two in Asia, before firing a closing 66 for a two-stroke success at the 2019 Commercial Bank Qatar Masters, his first European Tour title.

 A week later he was a joint runner-up at the Kenya Open and it was at this event this March that he enjoyed his second European Tour triumph.